faisal2754/Web-Data-Labelling/meetings.md

 - Tasks for the day: Continue working on login and registration with mongoDB and deployment methods
 - Impediments: Researching methods of registration with HTML and Mongo

+## Daily Scrum Meeting 16th April 2021 9:30

+Aharon Cohen (Frontend):
+- Tasks completed yesterday: Learnt about Github Issues and helped edit backlog
+- Tasks for the day: Front end meet to assign backlog items and work on ‘Create Job’ page
+- Impediments: Other subject deadlines due

+Langiwe Mwale (Frontend):
+- Tasks completed Yesterday: Looked into solving issue with page not viewing
+- Task for the Day: Work on how to submit a job page
+- Impediments: Can't view 1 page in the site

+Ioanni Balassis: (Frontend):
+- Tasks completed yesterday: started with post pages
+- Tasks for the day: continue with post pages
+- Impediments: Time, uni work

+Jonathan Nunes (Frontend):
+- Tasks completed yesterday: Worked on the "create a job" page and added various elements to it.
+- Tasks for the day: Continue working on “create a job” page.
+- Impediments: Time, other university work.

+Faisal Saleem (Backend):
+- Tasks completed yesterday: Understood how Heroku works
+- Tasks for the day:  Deploy a simple Node app to Heroku
+- Impediments: Time

+Ghulame Mujtaba Arbi (Backend/Frontend):
+- Tasks completed yesterday: Work on connecting the frontend and backend.
+- Tasks for the day: Setup “How it works” pages and continue to work on connecting the backend and frontend.
+- Impediments: Time

+Tristan Bester (Backend):
+- Tasks completed yesterday: Worked on Heroku.
+- Tasks for the day: Understand how Heroku works and deploy the app successfully
+- Impediments: Time.

+Sipho Sikakane.(Scrum master/Backend)
+- Tasks completed yesterday: Attempting to deploy the app to Heroku so we can run it
+- Tasks for the day: Continue to work on adding the app to Heroku and fixing deployment
+- Impediments: Multiple lectures piling up